St. John's Orphanage: Opening ceremony

 On 17 March 1912, the foundation stone of the orphanage was laid and blessed by Bishop Gallagher of Goulburn.
 However, the orphanage was not opened officially until December 1913, when the opening ceremony was held on a Sunday afternoon, and the building was opened and blessed by Bishop Gallagher.
 The ceremony attracted a large audience, many of whom were not members of the Catholic Church.
 By 3:30 p.m., the Australian Light Horse Band began marching towards the orphanage from a cathedral on Verner Street.
 The priests and the bishop brought up the rear walking behind several Catholic acolytes.
 While many attendees remained at the orphanage, hundreds walked along with the procession.
 Children who had marched with the procession were divided and formed a guard of honour.
-The bishop, who was accompanied by Father Cahill, entered the building and preceded to bless it; a crucifix was subsequently placed in the main dormitory of the building.
+The bishop, who was accompanied by Father Cahill, entered the building and blessed it; a crucifix was subsequently placed in the main dormitory of the building.
 After the blessing, the bishop addressed the attending crowd from the front verandah, and discussed the use of the building.
 In addition, the Bishop went on to say that Pagan civilisations consign orphans to death or slavery: